sptrakesh/sptrakesh.github.io/Writerside/topics/Application-Performance-Management.md

   these files.
 This is purely to improve write efficiency, as the services do not need to create individual files for each APM set.
 This of course will need the use of mutexes or similar to ensure thread-safety.
 This model would not work for storing in a cloud blob store.
+  * A variation of the above.
+Instead of writing to a file, write rows to a SQLite database.
+SQLite supports multiple processes reading the same database file.
+There are reports that writing rows to SQLite is faster than writing to a file.
 * Write the APM records to an intermediary database or message queue, from which another process can republish the data over **ILP**.
-This suffers from a potential issue in that storing to a local file is more fail-proof than writing to an external database.
+This suffers from a potential issue in that storing to a local file is more fail-proof than writing to an external network service.
   * For my current project, we decided to write to MongoDB.
 We already had basic HTTP request metrics being collected and stored in MongoDB, before eventually being stored in QuestDB.
 We decided to maintain the same strategy, while replacing the metric with the more comprehensive APM data.
 There are a number of reasons for our choice: